tibsys/MidiExpress/README.md

 - provide PC connectivity to an expression with a Jack connector
 - ensure compatibility with all DAWs and MIDI controllers
-- provide calibration to the user by discovering values range (learn mode)
-- provide the user with a manual definition of the values range (0-128)
-- provide the user with a choice of the pedal type (expression or volume) and adapt the MIDI message type used
-- provide upgrade capabilities (using USB)
+- provide firmware update capabilities (using USB)

 ## Presentation